 There's a clear absence of organization among the groups of the brothers in Baghdad, the terrorists, insurgents, whether at the leadership level in Baghdad, the brigade leaders, or their groups therein.

-The policy followed by the brothers in Baghdad is a media-oriented policy without a clear comprehensive plan to capture an area or an enemy center.
+The policy followed by the brothers in Baghdad is a media-oriented policy without a clear, comprehensive plan to capture an area or an enemy center.

-Now that is key.
+Now, that is key.

 It is exactly what we've always thought.

-Al Qaeda's playing to the U.S. and the worldwide media without really achieving anything.
+Al-Qaeda is playing to the U.S. and the worldwide media without really achieving anything.

-They want stories in the media in this country and around the world every day that make it look like utter hell is on earth is taking place.
+They want stories in the media in this country and around the world every day that make it look like utter hell on earth is taking place.

 The Americans can't do anything to stop it.

-Whoa, is if they're doing a car blew up, an IED blew up, 14 more bodies, blah, blah, blah, blah, blah.
+Whoa, is if they're doing it, a car blew up, an IED blew up, 14 more bodies, blah, But they're not accomplishing anything by this man's own admission.

 They're not achieving anything because they're fighting a war in the media.